darwinia-network/crab-docs/docs/builders/integrations/oracles/chainlink.md

 Chainlink's Oracles can tentatively provide many different types of data feeds with the use of external adapters.
 However, for simplicity, our Oracle node is configured to deliver only price feeds.

-If you are interested in running your own Oracle node in Moonbeam, please visit [this guide](/node-operators/oracle-nodes/node-chainlink/).
+If you are interested in running your own Oracle node in Pangolin, please visit [this guide](/node-operators/oracle-nodes/node-chainlink/).
 Also, we recommend going through [Chainlink's documentation site](https://docs.chain.link/docs).

 ## Price Feeds {: #price-feeds }